A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Distance functions and Sobolev spaces for blown-up spaces

 The situation described in the last remark changes, however, dramatically if $Y$ has boundary depth $0$, \ie if no connected component of $Y$ is contained of the boundary.
 In that case, there is, in principle, more work to be done, but that has already been completed to a large extent in \cite{ACN}.
 Let us summarize some required results from that article.

-\begin{remark} We use the notation of Remark \ref{rem.boundary.Lie}.
-Unlike there, howevever, we shall consider, this time, the case when $Y$ is connected and has boundary depth~$0$ (that is, it is not contained in the boundary $\pa M$ of $M$).
+\begin{remark} We use the notation introduced in Remark \ref{rem.boundary.Lie}.
+Unlike there, however, we shall consider, this time, the case when $Y$ is connected and has boundary depth~$0$ (that is, it is not contained in the boundary $\pa M$ of $M$).
 Let $r_Y$ be a smoothed distance function to~$Y$, Definition \ref{def.r_X}.
 We then obtain a Lie manifold structure on $[M: Y]$ as in \cite{ACN} by taking as structural Lie algebra of vector fields

 See \cite[Lemma~3.8 and Theorem~3.10]{ACN} where it was proved that all vector fields in $r_Y \maV$ lift canonically to smooth vector fields on $[M: Y]$.
 (This justifies the additional factor~$r_Y$, since without it, that would not cover our case.)
-Let us record here how the various quantities associated to the Lie manifold $(M, \maV)$ change when going to the blow-up Lie manifold $([M: Y], \maWint)$: \begin{itemize} \item The interior smooth manifold of the blow up is, this time:
+Let us record here how the various quantities associated with the Lie manifold $(M, \maV)$ change when going to the blow-up Lie manifold $([M: Y], \maWint)$: \begin{itemize} \item The interior smooth manifold of the blow up is, this time:

 \item If $g$ is a $\maV$-compatible metric on $M$, then $\tilde g\coloneqq r_Y^{-2}\beta_{M,Y}^*g$ is a $\maWint$-compatible metric on $[M: Y]$. \item The volume forms for $g$ and $\tilde g$ are related by the formula $\dvol^{\tilde g}= r_{Y}^{-n}\beta_{[M:Y]}^*\dvol^g$, $n = \dim (M)$.
 As a consequence we have